 Minkus began composing for his instrument while he was still a student.
 Five pieces for the violin were published in 1846.
 At this time, Minkus began to try his hand at conducting.
 For a time, he was the regular conductor of an orchestra that competed with another under the baton of the young Johann Strauss II.
 In later years, Strauss was acquainted with Minkus’s brother Eugen, a bank director in Vienna.

-In 1853, Ludwig Minkus emigrated to St Petersburg to serve as conductor of the Serf orchestra of Prince Nikolai Yusupov, a post which Minkus occupied until 1855.
-That same year, Minkus married Maria Antoinette Schwarz at the Catholic Church of St. Catherine in St Petersburg.
+In 1853, Ludwig Minkus emigrated to Saint Petersburg to serve as conductor of the Serf orchestra of Prince Nikolai Yusupov, a post which Minkus occupied until 1855.
+That same year, Minkus married Maria Antoinette Schwarz at the Catholic Church of St. Catherine in Saint Petersburg.
 Mlle.
 Schwarz was also a native of Austria, born in Vienna in 1838.

 From 1856 until 1861, Minkus served as principal violinist in the orchestra of the Moscow Imperial Bolshoi Theatre and soon, he was given the dual position of conductor and principal violinist to the Imperial Italian Opera of the Bolshoi Theatre.
 In 1861, Minkus was appointed as Concertmaster to the Bolshoi Theatre and by 1864, he was promoted to the prestigious position of Inspector of the Imperial Theatre Orchestras in Moscow.
 At this time, Minkus was also working as professor of the violin at the newly established Moscow Conservatory.